CENTRE COLLEGE DIRECTORY

 Asmus has special expertise in the field of developmental neurobiology, which focuses on how the brain develops.
 He describes his research as a study of the development of neurons, which are specialized types of cells found in the nervous system.
 The neurons produce chemicals known as neurotransmitters that make it possible for the neurons to communicate with each other.

 Asmus is interested in how neurons produce the correct neurotransmitter during development.
 He has analyzed the neurotransmitters produced in developing sympathetic neurons, addressing the question of whether different target tissues influence this “decision” process during development.

-Currently, Asmus is studying the neurotransmitters produced in the cortex of the developing brain to examine whether some cortical neurons may change the neurotransmitter that they produce as they mature.
+Currently, Asmus is studying the neurotransmitters that are produced in the cerebral cortex of the developing and adult brain to examine whether some cortical neurons may change the neurotransmitter that they produce as they mature.
 Asmus uses a variety of cell staining and microscopy techniques in his laboratory research.

 Asmus earned a B.S. degree from Cleveland State University and a Ph.D. from the University of Michigan, and conducted a postdoctoral fellowship in neuroscience at Case Western Reserve University before coming to Centre.

-EXPERT: Cloning — Stem cells — Developmental neurobiology — Research on the development of neurons and neurotransmitters — Analysis of neurotransmitters, sympathetic neurons, and target tissues
+EXPERT: Developmental neurobiology — Research on the development of neurons and neurotransmitters — Analysis of neurotransmitters, sympathetic neurons, and target tissues

 Dina Badie joined Centre’s faculty in 2012 as assistant professor of politics and international studies, and she was promoted to associate professor in 2018.
 Named a Centre Scholar in 2015 — a two-year appointment recognizing teaching excellence, scholarship, and contributions to the Centre Community — Badie also received a Kirk Award for excellence in teaching in 2018.